 '''

 <script>

 const declarativeVariable = 'd';

 var objectVariable = 'o';

 </script>

 <script>

 // All scripts share the same top-level scope:

 console.log(declarativeVariable); // 'd'

 console.log(objectVariable); // 'o'

-// Not all declarations create properties of the global object:

-console.log(globalThis.declarativeVariable); // undefined

-console.log(globalThis.objectVariable); // 'o'
+// Not all declarations create properties of the global object: console.log(globalThis.declarativeVariable); // undefined console.log(globalThis.objectVariable); // 'o' </script> '''

-</script>

-'''

-Each ECMAScript module has its own scope.
+Each module has its own variable scope that is a direct child of the global scope.
 Therefore, variables that exist at the top level of a module are not global.
 Figure 13.1 illustrates how the various scopes are related.

-13.7.1 globalThis [ES2020]
+13.7.1 globalThis ES2020

-The global variable globalThis is the new standard way of accessing the global object.
+The global variable globalThis is the standard way of accessing the global object.
 It got its name from the fact that it has the same value as this in global scope (script scope, not module scope).